-Since I’ve been training for the London Marathon, my reading time has been culled; consequently I decided to begin with The Bear by Claire Coleman, one of the shorter books on the list.
+Since I’ve been training for the London Marathon, my reading time has been culled; consequently I decided to begin with The Bear by Claire Cameron, one of the shorter books on the list.
 Inspired by the death of a couple who were killed by a bear when camping at Algonquin Park in 1991, The Bear is narrated by five-year-old Anna who finds herself alone with her brother – two year old Stick – in the Canadian wilderness after a bear attacks her parents in the middle of the night.

 As adult readers, the danger the children are in is immediately evident, and the childish narration of the tale adds a huge vulnerability to the story.
 Cameron cleverly uses Anna’s memory as a way of bringing the family to life and giving the tale a background and the palpable confusion of the narrator adds an element of sheer terror as the children make their way through the woods in search of safety.